MaterializeInc/metabase-materialize-driver/README.md

 Driver.

 To use the forked Driver, we go through the following steps:
-1. Check out the forked `pgjdbc` repo locally.
+1. Check out the forked `MaterializeInc/pgjdbc` repo locally.
 1. Build a shaded jar with:

     ```shell script